Joining VeloClub not only supports the work we do, there are some fantastic benefits:

 I reached out to Kickstarter to ask if they had any comment on the failure of SpeedX to deliver their project, and received a somewhat sterile statement asserting that “it’s important to remember that Kickstarter is not a store”, highlighting that a majority of the projects funded on the platform complete their projects as promised, and stating that they “encourage[d] the creator to live up to the obligations outlined in their contract with backers, but unfortunately the company went out of business before completing the project.”

 That’s a bitter pill to swallow for Raguraman.
 “Typical Platform cuts range from 10% to 30% … Kickstarter made this amount (10-30% of the US$600,000 pledged).
 If Kickstarter claims to be a matchmaking platform – I am sure they have amended their TOS accordingly to absolve them of this – they should at least refund their platform cut.”
-Ed. responding to this article, Kickstarter clarified that “Our fee is 5%.
-There is an additional fee for our payments processor of 3-5%.”
+(In response, Kickstarter issued the following clarification: “Our fee is 5%.
+There is an additional fee for our payments processor of 3-5%.”)

 Collavo was also under the misapprehension that the Kickstarter platform would offer some level of protection for the backers, telling me that “I thought that Kickstarter [gave] us a ‘warranty’ and [would] help the backers to recover part of the ‘investment’.”

 For the 200 backers of the Unicorn project, the bikes never showed.
 Like the fantastical beast that the bike took its name from, it turned out to be nothing more than a myth.

 The decline of the SpeedX empire was shocking in its speed and scale, but as I dug into the story, I began to understand the broader implications of the company’s collapse – the societal and personal toll.